gdang777/chattyapp/README.md

 * Install all dependencies using the npm install command.
 * Run the 'client' server using the npm start command.
-* Also required dir chatty_server. cd into chatty_server and run the 'websocket server' using nodemon server.js command.
+* Also required dir chatty_server.
+CD into chatty_server and run the 'websocket server' using nodemon server.js command.
 * Open http://localhost:3000 on your browser.